justindujardin/mathy/libraries/website/docs/rules/variable_multiplication.md

 Both implicit and explicit variable powers are recognized in this transformation.

+!!! info "Help Wanted"

+        The current variable multiply rule leaves out a case where there is a power raised to another power, they can be combined by multiplying the exponents together.

+        For example: `x^(2^2) = x^4`

 #### Explicit powers

 In the simplest case both variables have explicit exponents.